7 Common Personal Loan Mistakes to Avoid

 Personal loans: How do they work?

 Personal loans are charged interest based on a customer’s credit score and repayment capabilities.
 The rate can be paid over one to seven years and ranges from 5% to 36%.
-Additionally, you can decide between getting a fixed and variable interest rate.
+Additionally, you can decide between a fixed and variable interest rate.
 A fixed interest rate, which virtually all lenders provide, is a constant rate levied on a loan.
 It applies for the duration of the loan and remains constant throughout.
 On the other hand, since they are based on a benchmark interest rate that is subject to frequent changes, variable interest rates are subject to fluctuations.

 If you’re wondering what the advantages of getting a personal loan are, the answer is that there are plenty.
 Some benefits of a personal loan are its flexibility, larger borrowing limit, and predictable repayment schedule.